-The display station can have up to three display sessions connected to up to three different hosts (all sessions may be connected to the same host).
-You can change or "jump" from one session to another as needed.
-This is helpful when a session is inhibited, as you can jump to another session and work on a different application.
-To jump between sessions, use the key sequence of ALT-ALT-J or ALT-JUMP.
+The display station can have as many display sessions as you desire connected to the same or different hosts.
+You can switch from one session to another as needed.
+This is helpful when a session is inhibited, as you can change to another session and work on a different application.
+To switch between sessions, use the key sequence of ALT- Esc or use the mouse and click on another TeemTalk session at the bottom of the screen.